 The Maine Coon adores spending time with their family, and are well known for putting a lot of effort into their relationship with their owners.

 Affection is not a one-sided event from a Maine Coons perspective, since they don’t just expect to be stroked and looked after by their owners like the standard cat does.
-Instead, they want to return the favour, and will adorn their owners with high levels of affectionate and love, repeatedly.
+Instead, they want to return the favor and will adorn their owners with high levels of affection and love, repeatedly.

 If you want to learn more, take a look at my article: “Are Maine Coon cats friendly?‘.